angular-ui/ui-grid/CONTRIBUTING.md

 Please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).

+**Include Examples** If possible, include links to a youtube video or GIF demonstrating your fix or your feature.
+It will help us understand what you are doing and why we want to merge it in.

 Adhering to the following this process is the best way to get your work included in the project: